tronprotocol/tron-blog/_posts/2018-02-07-Tron Daily.md

 # Tron Daily

-1. **[Optimize]** Improve todo list of project : achieving data according to hash and type ,P2P Delay operation of waiting for the node connection；
+1. **[Optimize]** Improve todo list of project : achieving data according to hash and type，P2P delay operation of waiting for the node connection；
 2. **[Network]** Multithreading handle the received message.